Code of Conduct and School Rules

 Students who received a FAIR/POOR conduct grade will face the following consequences:

-- Lastly, students who received a FAIR/POOR Conduct Grade at the end of the year do not qualify for any monetary awards from MOE.
+Lastly, students who received a FAIR/POOR Conduct Grade at the end of the year do not qualify for Edusave awards from MOE.

 DEMERIT POINT SYSTEM